libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/genesis.md

 <tr>
 <td>1</td>
-<td>All the core resources and modules should be created during genesis and owned by the Aptos framework account.</td>
+<td>All the core resources and modules should be created during genesis and owned by the Libra2 framework account.</td>
 <td>Critical</td>
 <td>Resources created during genesis initialization: GovernanceResponsbility, ConsensusConfig, ExecutionConfig, Version, SetVersionCapability, ValidatorSet, ValidatorPerformance, StakingConfig, StorageGasConfig, StorageGas, GasScheduleV2, AggregatorFactory, SupplyConfig, ChainId, Configuration, BlockResource, StateStorageUsage, CurrentTimeMicroseconds.
 If some of the resources were to be owned by a malicious account, it could lead to the compromise of the chain, as these are core resources.
-It should be formally verified by a post condition to ensure that all the critical resources are owned by the Aptos framework.</td>
+It should be formally verified by a post condition to ensure that all the critical resources are owned by the Libra2 framework.</td>
 <td>Formally verified via <a href="#high-level-req-1">initialize</a>.</td>
 </tr>